atong01/conditional-flow-matching/README.md

 ## Project Structure

-The directory structure of new project looks like this:
+The directory structure looks like this:

 ```